 - Safety manager forced out of the company without any time to transmit/share SMS operational knowledge;

-- Upper management and the safety manager have open conflict about direction of the SMS initiative;
+- Upper management and the safety manager have open conflict about the direction of the SMS initiative;

 - Upper management does not drive the kind of top-down safety culture needed for safety performance that exists in operational performance (and not just on paper).

-The fact is that first and foremost, sustainable aviation SMS always have upper management support and have actively involved operational department heads to both support and actively promote the SMS implementation.
-Upper management is ultimately responsible for the SMS, and apportions resources.
-Without upper management overtly backing the SMS, there will always be a high risk that the aviation SMS will completely and hopelessly falling apart.
+The fact is that first and foremost, sustainable aviation SMS always has upper management support and has actively involved operational department heads to both support and actively promote the SMS implementation.
+Upper management is ultimately responsible for the SMS and apportions resources.
+Without upper management overtly backing the SMS, there will always be a high risk that the aviation SMS will completely and hopelessly fall apart.

 Related Aviation SMS Articles